tevydavid/books/README.md

 Please take your time (within reason) to find a solution that you are happy with.
 Libraries and frameworks are allowed, as long as the code you provide gives an indication of your own skill (ie, don't use Bootstrap without any of your own custom styles).
 Comment your code where functionality or usage isn't obvious as well as to explain decisions that you've made in designing your solution.

-**Fork this repo and create a pull request against the master branch to submit your solution**
+**Fork this repo and create a pull request against the master branch to submit your solution.
+Comments will be made against the PR, but no action is required.
+Those will be for information purposes only.**

 ###Feature Requirements:
 Build the UI as represented in the mockups included in the “screenshots” folder.